toebR/joincheckr/README.md

 # joincheckr
 An R package with functions to get information on a left join between 2 data frames.
 Feel free to create pull requests, open issues etc. Contributions are very welcome.
+If you are unfamiliar with merging/joining datasets, please visit [this blog](https://thomasadventure.blog/posts/r-merging-datasets/) by thomas neitmann on this topic:

 <img src="https://user-images.githubusercontent.com/65813696/105766734-63bda380-5f5a-11eb-94bb-6f78f021e805.png" width="400" height="461" align = "right" />